 Pipeline strikes shall be reported immediately through SAC where the strike has caused evacuation, injuries, or media attention.
 All other pipeline strikes must be reported to TSSA within two weeks of the occurrence, following a protocol acceptable to TSSA.
-Homeowner strikes are the only exception and do not need to be reported.

 Explosions